Gender quota

-A gender quota is a tool used by countries and parties to increase women's representation in legislature.
-Women are largely underrepresented in parliaments and account for a 25.8% average in parliaments globally.
+A gender quota is a quota used by countries and parties to increase the amount of women or substantive equality based on gender in legislatures.
+Women are largely underrepresented in parliaments and account for a 26.9% average in parliaments globally.
 As of November 2021, gender quotas have been adopted in 132 countries.
 Around the world, quotas vary greatly in their enforcement and the stage of electoral process targeted, creating three main types of quotas: legislated candidate quotas, voluntary party quotas, and reserved seats.
 Regardless of their prevalence, they are a controversial measure, creating debates concerning their impacts, both negative and positive.

 Types of quota systems

 Developed by Drude Dahlerup, the definition of quotas contains two dimensions.
 The first examines what stage political recruitment process the quota targets.
 They can aim to increase the number of women who have considered running for office, the number of women candidates running, or women holding office.
 The second factor considers their enforcement, as quotas can either be required by law or voluntary, in which parties can choose to implement them.
 Based on these variations, there are three main types of gender quotas utilized around the world: aspirant quotas, candidate quotas, and reserved seats.